Typical A-level offer

 In choosing to study the Mathematics Degree at Aberystwyth University you will uncover a fascinating and challenging discipline that combines the identification and analysis of shapes and patterns with data collation and calculation.
 Mathematics is fundamentally important to modern society, contributing to numerous facets of life, including science, engineering, technology and finance.
 The Mathematics Degree covers the essential core disciplines, supplemented by a great choice of elective specialities.
 You will be taught in lectures and practical classes with good staff/student ratios.
 Graduates of the Mathematics Degree are in significant demand across many industries for their problem-solving abilities, clear analytical thought processes and capacity for logical argument.
-Expand the sections below to discover more...

-Why study Mathematics at Aberystwyth?
+Why Study Mathematics at Aberystwyth University?